El-The-Coder/cli-pomodoro/README.md

 3. to run the program, you can do python3 pomodoro.py
 4. to stop pomodoro you can use CTRL + C as stop key.

+please contact me if you found some bugs in your coumputer terminal. this program is created in linux ubuntu.